unni-krishnan-95/copy/_posts/2016-09-16-m-trends-fireeye-report-overview.md

 With those suggestions there are also a few things to consider about your current security:

 * __Are we properly monitoring our perimeter?
-WAF Implementation, alerting?__: Even though there is monitoring and lots of background noise from port scanners, brute force attacks, exploitation tools, and any other "loud" noise making tool, are we properly monitoring against manual attacks - such as sql injection, directory traversal, etc?
-Are we properly detecting such successful perimeter attacks?
+WAF Implementation, alerting?__: Even though there is monitoring and lots of background noise from port scanners, brute force attacks, exploitation tools, and any other "loud" tools.
+We must ask, are we properly monitoring against manual attacks - such as sql injection, directory traversal, etc?
+Are we properly detecting any successful perimeter attacks?
 * __How is our Egress Control and Monitoring?__: Are we using all our device capabilities and tools to block malicious or suspicious egress traffic via SSH, RDP, DNS, etc?
 Are your teams able to detect data theft in progress?
-Even if DLP, email protection, and network monitoring prevent a connection or traffic, can your team be alerted of such occurring incidents?
+Even if DLP, email protection, and network monitoring prevent a connection or certain traffic, can your team be alerted of such occurring incidents?

 That's all for this post!
 Hope you enjoyed reading it as much as I enjoyed writing it.
 Please provide any feedback, comments, or suggestions in the comments below!
 Thanks!